New Referee FAQs

 Uniform colors are your decision.
 It’s always best to have several colors as the official should stand out from the jersey colors worn on the field by soccer players.
 Please click here for the standards.

-Where do I get my yearly trainings?
+Where do I get my monthly trainings?

 Every official needs to make sure to receive 5 hours of continual training in order to recertify the following year.
 Trainings are offered by referee associations who each hold monthly lectures/meetings.